Ulla39254/paypath/README.md

-This is a payment platform app set out to be intergraed with AI to automate financial plannings for individuals
+This is a payment platform app set out to be intergrated with AI to automate financial plannings for individuals